By iA Private Wealth, March 15, 2023

 The FHSA provides two notable tax benefits:

-Like most other registered accounts, you may hold a wide range of investments in your FHSA, from stocks and bonds to mutual funds, ETFs and more.
-Keep in mind, however, that your FHSA may only remain open for up to 15 years.
+Like most other registered accounts, you can hold a wide range of investments in your FHSA, from stocks and bonds to mutual funds, ETFs and more.
+Keep in mind, however, that your FHSA can only stay open for up to 15 years.
 If you invest in risky securities prone to dramatic price movements, you might not have enough time to recover from significant losses – especially if the securities decline sharply closer to the 15-year mark.
-The best course is to consult with your Investment Advisor for guidance on the securities that best suit your specific timeline and capacity for risk.
+The best course is to consult with an Investment Advisor for guidance on the investments that best suit your specific timeline and capacity for risk.

 If you don’t use your FHSA to buy a home within 15 years, you must close the account.
 You can move the assets to an RRSP or RRIF tax free or simply withdraw the funds, but in the latter case the amount will be fully taxable as income.

 The FHSA is not the only option the government has provided for first time home buyers.
 The Home Buyers’ Plan (HBP) allows you to withdraw up to $35,000 from your RRSP on a tax-free basis to purchase your first home.
 You’re given 15 years to repay that amount to your RRSP, based on a prescribed schedule that includes a minimum annual repayment (you’re permitted to repay a larger amount in a given year, or the entire amount any time before the 15-year period ends).
 If you don’t repay the full amount within 15 years, the outstanding balance is considered taxable income.